-Since automated tests rely on programming languages for their creation, automation becomes a full-blown development effort.
+Since automated testing relies on programming languages for their creation, automation becomes a full-blown development effort.

 As a matter of fact, what you are doing is developing a piece of software to test another piece of software.
 Treat your automated code just like your development code.
 Follow the same processes and best practices you would use for any other software development project.

 Automation testing is difficult and complicated, just like most other development software projects.
 It also presents many of the same issues other software programs do.
-So best practices for development software apply to automation as well.
+So the same best practices for developing software also applies to automation as well.

 Treating your automation as a second-class development project will cause maintenance and reliability issues in the long run.

 - Believing that automation tests will find more new defects